Henkjan1110/intro-programming-website/data/week1/3-printing.md

 </sample-output>

-The text within the brackets of a function (in this case `System.out.println`) is referred to as an `argument` and can be any text.
+The text within the brackets of a function (in this case `System.out.println`) is referred to as an `argument`.
 Our first example used `"Hello World!"` as an argument, while the second used `"Goodbye!"`.
 But we can use any text, as long as long as it is enclosed in quotation marks `""`.

 <programming-exercise name="Goodbye">